Themekraft/wc4bp/readme.txt

 [Why You Should Build Your Online Shop With WordPress, BuddyPress and WooCommerce](https://themekraft.com/why-you-should-build-your-online-shop-with-wordpress-buddypress-and-woocommerce/)

 > #### AddOns
-> * WooBuddy -> Checkout Manager: Add your BuddyPress Profile Fields into the WooCommerce Checkout.
+> * WC4BP -> Checkout Manager: Add your BuddyPress Profile Fields into the WooCommerce Checkout.
 Customize your WooCommerce Checkout field and remove unwanted fields for example "phone number" from the checkout form.

 ---